Infinix launches Hot 10S Series gaming smartphone

 It has a triple 48-megapixel HD camera with AI for the rear as well as an AI camera, and a 2-megapixel depth camera with rear flash.
 The Super Nightscape feature lets you take pictures in the dark and low-light scenes.
 It has 2K resolution video recording.

-The DTS Audio processing technology helps elevate sound effects during gameplay.
+The DTS Audio processing technology helps elevate sound effects while playing games.
 Users can customize the sound effects for better sound quality experiences in games, music and movies, the company said.
 The Infinix XO7.6 is based on Android 11 with a fresh and smarter interface than its predecessor.

 And the Dar-link Ultimate Game Booster works with the smartphone’s hardware to improve the graphic image stability and screen sensitivity.